codemann8/alttpr_codetracker_codemann8/README.md

 - In Entrance Rando, the Dam autotracks when the dam is drained.
 - In Door Rando, the Attic autotracks when the TT attic floor is bombed.
 - In Door Rando modes, `Door Rando` MUST be enabled for proper behavior (See the Door Rando sub-section below).
-- In Legacy modes (playing old seeds or playing ROM hacks), the non-progressive bow and silvers track correctly unlike the other ALTTP packages.
+- In Legacy modes (playing old seeds or playing ROM hacks), the non-progressive bow and silvers track correctly unlike the other LttP packages.

 #### Door Rando
 - In the map area of the tracker, there is a new tab called `Dungeon` which shows all the rooms in the game.
 These can be marked off as they are found.
 The first tab, `All` shows the EG Map for those already familiar with how the vanilla game arranges the rooms.
 If not, there are separate tabs for each of the dungeons.
 Rooms with chests are marked with a GREEN square, rooms with a boss are marked with an ORANGE square.